ma-compbio/Phylo-HMRF/README.md

 - SciPy (tested on version 0.18.0)
 - pandas (tested on version 0.18.1)

-You could install the Anaconda (avilable from https://www.continuum.io/downloads) for convenience, which provides a open souce collection of widely used data science packages including Python and numpy.
+You could install the Anaconda (avilable from https://www.continuum.io/downloads) for convenience, which provides a open souce collection of widely used data science packages including Python and NumPy.